octal-ip/ESP32_JK_BMS_Monitor/README.md

 ### Notes
 - A relay for enabling an external active balancer can be connected to GPIO16.
 - Any ESP32 dev board that exposes GPIO16 is suitable for this project.
 As BLE is used for connectivity to the BMS, there are no other inputs or outputs required.
+The Wemos D1 mini32 is the selected board in the YAML file.